kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/08-create-mongoose-schemas.md

 ```

 ## Test if still working
 * Open your terminal.
 Any Errors?
-No. Good!
+No?
+Good!